ketnh55/FLUENTS_Backend-1/doc/common_api/link_user_to_sns.md

 - Step 1 : Validate input parameter
     + If not valid, return error message corresponding to each of parameter
     + If valid, go to step 2
     ↓
 - Step 2 : Check if user active or not
     + If not, return error to client
-- Step 3: Check if user account was linked to the same sns type before
-    + If yes, return error to client
+    ↓
-- Step 4 : Check if sns accoutn was linked to another user account
+- Step 3 : Check if sns accoutn was linked to another user account
    + Yes: Return error to client
+   ↓
 - Step 4 : Create new new sns accoutn and link to user account

 - Step 5 : Save to DB and return success